AllenInstitute/deepinterpolation/README.rst

 The *CollectorGenerator* class allows to group generators if your dataset is distributed across many files/folder/sources.
 This system was designed to allow to train very large DeepInterpolation models from TB of data distributed on a network infrastructure.
-The *CollectorGenerator* is not currently supported throught the CLI and will be replaced with a simpler API in a future release.

 # **License**